nicomwong/Turing-Machine/README.md

 # Turing-Machine
 This is a personal project between Bill Zhang and myself.
-The goal is to create a physical Turing Machine using 3D printing, an Arduino, and cpp.
-A way to describe the Turing Machine states and transitions will also be created.
+The goal is to create a physical Turing Machine using 3D printing, an Arduino, and multicolor LEDs to represent the tape.
+Programmed in C++.
+A TM-Parser will also be created to provide a way to describe the Turing Machine states and transitions.